gerbenjacobs/HabboAPI/README.md

 [![Join the chat at https://gitter.im/gerbenjacobs/HabboAPI](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/gerbenjacobs/HabboAPI)
 # HabboAPI
 This PHP wrapper library is used to collect data from the _undcoumented_ Habbo API.
-The project requires PHP 5.3 or higher and uses the Composer autoloader and PSR-4 standard.
+The project requires PHP 5.4 or higher and uses the Composer autoloader and PSR-4 standard.

 See the `example.php` file on how you could use this library.

 ## How to use it
-1. Add [the Composer package](https://packagist.org/packages/gerbenjacobs/habbo-api) to your package.json file: `"gerbenjacobs/habbo-api": "v2.*"`
+1. Add [the Composer package](https://packagist.org/packages/gerbenjacobs/habbo-api) to your project by running `composer require gerbenjacobs/habbo-api`
 2. On the page you want to use it add `include 'vendor/autoload.php'`
 3. Create a HabboParser and construct it with the Habbo domain extension "com", "com.br", "de" etc.
 4. Create a HabboAPI instance and inject the HabboParser in the constructor